mateusz-ratkowski/Binary-Search-Tree-lib/README.md

 ## Overview

 This project is a C++ implementation of a **Binary Search Tree (BST)**, designed as a foundational library for tree-based data structures.
-The project is part of a university coursework and serves as a base for future expansions, including other types of trees (e.g., AVL trees, Red-Black trees, etc.).
+The project is part of a university coursework and serves as a base for future expansions, including other types of trees (e.g., Interval trees, Red-Black trees, etc.).

 The library consists of two main files: